 - The verdict was not fair due to:

 - Proceeding irregularities of the court, adverse party, or jury

-The party seeking another trial first must file a “notice of intention to move for a new trial.”
+The party seeking another chance (moving party) first must file a “notice of intention to move for a new trial.”
 This must occur either:

 - After the verdict but before the entry of judgment; or

-Then the party has 10 days to serve:
+Then the party has 10 days to serve to the opposing party:

 - Supporting affidavits, and